Enigmatic-Smile/docs/select/mid-management.md

 ---

-### Bulk Onboard MIDs
+### Bulk MID action (onboard, offboard or re-assign)

-For onboarding multiple MIDs at once, use the CSV bulk upload feature in the Fidel Dashboard.
+For Bulk MID requests like onboarding, reassigning or offboarding multiple MIDs at once, use the CSV bulk upload feature in the Fidel Dashboard.
 This is ideal when you have a large number of MIDs to onboard across multiple locations.

 #### Dashboard Walkthrough